manasa-mugdha/manasa-mugdha/README.md

 <img align="right" width="250" src="https://media.tenor.com/hR312hTG5T0AAAAi/mythikore-anime-girl.gif">

-👋 Hello World!
+👋 Hello, world!
 I'm a coding virtuoso and self-proclaimed binary poet, translating ideas into elegant code! ✨👩‍💻

 🚀 Currently still in college, I'm navigating towards the web development cosmos, on a quest to make pixels align like the stars and bring order to the chaos of code.